PKuzi01/rock-paper-scissors-ppk/README.md

 #### 19 June 2023
 Finally got started on the building!
 I got intimidated by the JavaScript, because I was trying go for the most sophisticated way of adding elements through JavaScript, which is admirable, but, girl, note to self: KEEP IT SIMPLE!!
 Get used to it, test the waters.
 Anyway.
 I had fun with the styling.
 It's giving bubblegum, country star, on-the-road Barbie, and I am having the time of my life!
 Next, I build the functionality for the dark and light mode (the toggle of the button), and then style it.
 And I have a feeling it's gonna give Starfire's older sister.
 I am excited.
 Overall, really good build day.

+#### 20 June 2023
+I built the dark theme for the site, and dare I say, very Starfire's older sister!
+I'm so excited for it, it looks so cool.
+I also started with building the JavaScript for the page and, boy oh boy, I may need to script this thing out first before I try wing it with my head.
+I often work well with a guideline, and the only guidline I have is an old build that was created around very different conditions.
+I will say though, I feel more confident with tackling JavaScript than I did before, and that gives me a feeling of relief.
+I know it's gonna be a frustraing build but I know I'll do well if I'm paitient with myself.
+I got this, I just need to know my limits, and take it step by step.
+I must exercise patience.

 ### <ins>Overall:</ins>
 * Rating: /10